 When processing the incoming EDI transactions, Dsco records the "Sender" and "Receiver" IDs and qualifiers that were provided and switches them in order to generate the 997s.
 Because Dsco also automatically detects the segment terminator, element separator, sub-element separator and standard version, we use those same characters within the 997s.

 Dsco supports the following shipping service level codes:

 |UPS||3 Day Select||U3DS|

 |USPS||Priority Mail Express||USPE|

-Although Dsco uses the above codes as our defaults, be advised that it is possible for your retailer to use their own.
+Although Dsco uses the above codes as our defaults, be advised that it is possible for your supplier to expect different codes.
 To ensure that orders flow properly, please discuss these details with your trading partner prior to processing live orders.